kubernetes/website/content/en/docs/tasks/administer-cluster/cluster-upgrade.md

 ### Device Plugins

-If your cluster is running device plugins and the node needs to been upgraded to a Kubernetes release with a newer device plugin API version, device plugins must be upgraded to support both version before node is upgraded for continuous functioning of the device allocations during the upgrade.
+If your cluster is running device plugins and the node needs to be upgraded to a Kubernetes release with a newer device plugin API version, device plugins must be upgraded to support both version before the node is upgraded in order to guarantee that device allocations continue to complete successfully during the upgrade.

 Refer to [API compatiblity](docs/concepts/extend-kubernetes/compute-storage-net/device-plugins.md/#api-compatibility) and [Kubelet Device Manager API Versions](docs/reference/node/device-plugin-api-versions.md) for more details.